CtrliPhones/Droplet/README.md

 Current Stage: Pick accent colors for individual apps, if that's all you want out of this tool (Excluding iMac colors), feel free to test drive Beta 2 now.

+The final release will be open source, supporing macOS 13.0 Ventura and later.
+Now *when* will the final release happen?
+Good luck.

 ### Resources & Inspiration:

 https://mahdi.jp/apps/accents - Really cool app to use the iMac's accent colors on any Mac with a simple UI